shelleyolivia/learn-tutorials/terra/interacting-with-terra-endpoints.md

 # Conclusion

-Now that we have successfully connected to a Terra node using [**DataHub**](https://figment.io/datahub-waitlist/), we are ready to move on to the next tutorial.
+Now that we have successfully connected to a Terra node using [**DataHub**](https://datahub.figment.io/), we are ready to move on to the next tutorial.

-The complete code for this tutorial series can be found here: <https://github.com/figment-networks/tutorials/tree/main/terra>
+The complete code for this tutorial series can be found [here](https://github.com/figment-networks/tutorials/tree/main/terra)

 # Next Steps